arvidn/libtorrent/docs/manual.rst

 This function adds an extension to this session.
 The argument is a function object that is called with a ``torrent*`` and which should return a ``boost::shared_ptr<torrent_plugin>``.
 To write custom plugins, see `libtorrent plugins`_.
+For the typical bittorrent client all of these extensions should be added.
 The main plugins implemented in libtorrent are:

 metadata extension
 	Allows peers to download the metadata (.torren files) from the swarm